 - Describe how information on newborn Zones and SOSs can help parents calm their baby, help baby sleep and eat well, and help the baby play so s/he can learn and grow.

-- Describe developmental events impacting breastfeeding: prenatally; at birth, at two weeks, at one month; when mother returns to work; at four months, six months, nine months, and twelve months.
+- Describe developmental events impacting breastfeeding: prenatally; at birth, at two weeks, at one month; when mother returns to work; at four months, six months, nine months, and twelve months (Roadmap to Breastfeeding Success).

 - Describe evidence-based resources to facilitate mothers’ understanding of child development, enhance parents’ confidence, and promote successful breastfeeding.